Opinions do not necessarily represent the staff of CUIndependent.com, nor any of its sponsors.

-Being a journalism major is wonderful because professors, ignorant students, friends, family members, people you meet on the bus, people you meet at dinner parties, people you meet walking home from Pearl at 2 a.m. and even fellow journalists are constantly telling you that your degree is useless.
+Being a journalism major is wonderful because professors, ignorant students, friends, family members, people you meet on the bus, people you meet at dinner parties, people you meet walking home from Pearl Street at 2 a.m. and even fellow journalists are constantly telling you that your degree is useless.

 Listen, I’m a first generation college student.
-I know that you can be extremely successful without a college degree.
+I know that you can be successful without a university degree.
 In fact, half of college graduates aren’t even using their degree in their place of employment, so why bother?
 An equally inspiring statistic from a 2011 U.S. government current population survey states that 56.3 percent of all college graduates under 25 are either out of work or underemployed, so why take on accumulating years of student loans and accruing interest on something that’s not even going to reward you with a job?

 While the roles in most of these positions remain, essentially, the same as they always have, the hiring process is different.
 A college degree, while not necessary to complete the tasks necessary to do the work, differentiates candidates much like a high GPA and well-written essay differentiate high school students seeking universities in the first place.
 Ah, the circle of a life in which we are required to jump through endless hoops to stay afloat.

 I understand that going to college is not for everyone.
 I know that I am overwhelmingly lucky to have the opportunity to attend a university.
 What frustrates me is the hypocrisy.
-Do not belittle the years I have worked toward obtaining a degree by casting them off as a poor decision and then proceed to make that “poor decision” the standard for which I can be considered a job applicant.
+Do not belittle the years I have worked toward obtaining an occupational therapy degree by casting them off as a poor decision and then proceed to make that “poor decision” the standard for which I can be considered a job applicant.

 Instead, I implore the working world to own up to their demands.
 I’m not asking for a miraculous yet warranted decline in tuition—equivalent to asking for the pot of gold at the end of rainbow.
 I’m not even asking for an altering of requirements that would allow applicants without a college degree to apply for jobs they were once able to.

-I’m sure I’ll get my wish.
+I hope I’ll get my wish.

 Contact CU Independent Opinions Editor Lizzie Hernandez at Elizabeth.firstname.lastname@example.org.